CanardMandarin/solana-open-security-standard/docs/A02_account_validation/missing_signer_check.md

 ### Consequence

-If the signer check on lines 19 to 21 was missing, anyone could initiate a transaction with any arbitrary `IdentityAccount` and its associated `authority`.
+If the signer check on lines 17 to 19 was missing, anyone could initiate a transaction with any arbitrary `IdentityAccount` and its associated `authority`.
 The program would increment the counter and update the account regardless of whether the authority has signed the transaction.